Shayan Chowdhury Arnob: 1995–1999: Visva Bharati University and the formation of Bangla

-After completing high school education, Arnob enrolled in the Visva Bharati University in 1995 to study at the Fine Arts Academy (Kala bhavana).
+After completing high school education, Arnob enrolled at Visva Bharati University in 1995 to study at the Fine Arts Academy (Kala Bhavana).
 In 1998, when he was a fourth-year student, he formed an indie folk fusion band named Bangla.
-His family friend Anusheh Anadil learned about his project while visiting Shantiniketan and joined the band a vocalist.
-Anusheh brought in bassist Buno to the band, who had prior experience in folk fusion.
-With the new lineup, the band had their first performance in Kolkata Book Fair in January 1999.
+His family friend Anusheh Anadil learned about his project while visiting Shantiniketan and joined the band as a vocalist.
+Anusheh brought in bassist Buno, who had prior experience in folk fusion.
+With the new lineup, the band had their first performance at the Kolkata Book Fair in January 1999.

 2000s

 2000–2007: Relocation to Dhaka, debut album of Bangla and going solo

 Arnob returned to Dhaka in 1999.
-The same year instrumentalists Kartik, Shantunu and Nazrul joined Bangla.
-The band had their first formal concert at Sheraton Hotel in Dhaka in October,1999.
+The same year, instrumentalists Kartik, Shantunu and Nazrul joined Bangla.
+The band had their first formal concert at the Sheraton Hotel in Dhaka in October 1999.

 In 2002, Bangla took part in "the Benson and Hedges Star Search" competition, and Arnob received the Award for Best Instrumentalist for playing esraj.
 The same year, Bangla released its debut album, Kingkortobbobimurho.

-In 2004, his first solo song 'She Je Boshe Ache' was released as the title track of the teleplay-off Beat, which started at 36:55 of the teleplay.
+In 2004, his first solo song, 'She Je Boshe Ache', was released as the title track of the teleplay-off Beat, which started at 36:55 of the teleplay.
 In the fall of 2004, Arnob signed a contract with Ektaar for one year.
 He started the recording of his debut album, Chaina Bhabish, in March 2005 in the EML studio in Gulshan, Dhaka.
-It ended in May and the album was released on 1 June 2005.
-Two songs in the album was written by Arnob, "She Je Boshe Ache" and "Chuya Chuyi".
+It ended in May, and the album was released on June 1, 2005.
+Two songs in the album were written by Arnob, "She Je Boshe Ache" and "Chuya Chuyi".

 Arnob began 2006 by signing with a new label, Bengal Music Company.
-His next album, Hok Kolorob, was recorded in 2005 in BMC studio, which mostly contained songs by Taufiqe Riaz.
+His next album, Hok Kolorob, was recorded in 2005 in a BMC studio and mostly contained songs by Taufiqe Riaz.
 One track on this album, "Tomar Jonno" was written by Sahana Bajpaie and composed by Arnob.
-The self-titled song, "Hok Kolorob" was called by many a protest song.
+The self-titled song "Hok Kolorob", was written by Rajib Ashraf.
+It was called by many a protest song.
 It was used as a slogan in the 2014 Jadavpur University Students movement.
-About that he said to Indian Express: "My politics is a gut reaction, guided by practicality rather than an ideology.
-I don’t consider myself to be a political person, I couldn’t say if I am right-wing or left-wing.
+About that, he said to the Indian Express: "My politics is a gut reaction, guided by practicality rather than ideology.
+I don’t consider myself to be a political person; I couldn’t say if I am right-wing or left-wing.
 Things have to make sense for me to throw my weight behind it".
-In this album, Arnob has co-written four songs alongside Taufiqe, Sahana and Milita and wrote only one full song, "Chalak Tumi".
-The same year, Arnob won two Channel i Music Awards: "Best Album Artwork" award for the artwork of Hok Kolorob and "Best Rock Album" award for his participation in Prayer Hall's album Bujhcho.
-He also composed many songs in Sahana's debut album Notun Kore Pabo Bole, which was released in 2007.
+In this album, Arnob has co-written four songs alongside Taufiqe, Sahana and Milita and only one full song, "Chalak Tumi".
+The same year, Arnob won two Channel i Music Awards: "Best Album Artwork" award for the artwork of Hok Kolorob and the "Best Rock Album" award for his participation in Prayer Hall's album Bujhcho.
+He also composed many songs for Sahana's debut album, Notun Kore Pabo Bole, which was released in 2007.